 Managing Depression Among Residents

-This datapoint is a measure of the percent of long-term residents showing depressive symptoms.
-Many believe this is a reasonable measure of quality of life.
+This datapoint is a measure of the percentage of long-term care residents who are exhibiting signs of depression.
+Many in the industry argue that this is a measure of patient quality of care.

 Appropriate Vaccine Usage